 First, ensure that you’ve added the computer account to the AD group specified with the gMSA.
 Depending on timing, the computer accounts Kerberos tickets need to reflect that they are indeed in the gMSA’s AD group.

 Next, install the gMSA onto the system.
+The gMSA commands are in the “activedirectory” PowerShell module, so first we need to add that to our system.
 Within an elevated/admin Powershell context, type:

 - Install-AdServiceAccount <gMSA>